AlecRedmond/AR_BayesSolver/README.md

 # Features

 - API for constructing Bayesian Network structures
-- Constraint-based marginal and conditional probability inputation
+- Imputation for marginal and conditional constraints, including constraints independent of the network structure.
 - CPT estimation from a partially-constrained network using JTA/IPFP
 - Perform direct probabilistic inference to query for marginal and joint probabilities.
 - Generate random samples using a Weighted Likelihood sampling algorithm.